 - Foreign exchange risk: where possible the Group matches its currency earnings with currency costs.
 Where this is not possible, appropriate derivative contracts may be used.
 There is no speculative use of financial instruments; - Interest rate risk: the Group currently does not hedge interest rate risk, however the need to do so is regularly reviewed; - Credit risk: the main exposure to credit risk is on contract assets, trade receivables, and amounts due from Arup Group undertakings.
 Controls and procedures are in place to mitigate this risk.
-Cash investments are held with banks with a minimum credit rating of A-3/P2; and - Liquidity risk: cash flow forecasts are prepared to ensure that sufficient funds are available to meet the Group's liabilities as and when they fall due.
+Cash investments are held with banks with a minimum credit rating of A-3/P2; and - Liquidity risk: the Company does not have a bank account, however other Arup Group companies will receive cash and make payments on behalf of the Company.